 Now that you solution works for the static sharding case, it's time to tackle the problem of configuration changes.
 You will need to make your servers watch for configuration changes, and when one is detected, to start the shard migration process.
 If a replica group loses a shard, it must stop serving requests to keys in that shard immediately, and start migrating the data for that shard to the replica group that is taking over ownership.If a replica group gains a shard, it needs to wait for the previous owner to send over the old shard data before accepting requests for that shard.

 Implement shard migration during configuration changes.
-Make sure that all servers in a replica group do the migration at the same time so that they all either accept or reject concurrent client requests.
+Make sure that all servers in a replica group do the migration at the same point in the sequence of operations they execute, so that they all either accept or reject concurrent client requests.
 You should focus on passing the second test ("join then leave") before working on the later tests.
 You are done with this task when you pass all tests up to, but not including, TestDelete.

 While the optimization above is good, we can still do better.
 Say that some replica group G3, when transitioning to C, needs shard S1 from G1, and shard S2 from G2.
 We really want G3 to immediately start serving a shard once it has received the necessary state, even if it is still waiting for some other shards.
 For example, if G1 is down, G3 should still start serving requests for S2 once it receives the appropriate data from G2, despite the transition to C not yet having completed.